-How to remove malware 4: After the event
+How to remove a virus 4: after the event

 Your PC should now be free of malware.
 But that may not free you from the after effects of the infection.
 You may find, for instance, that your web browser defaults to a weird search engine and has a home page you didn't choose.
-You can solve this by following the steps in our 'How to get rid of Babylon Search toolbar' piece.
+You can solve this by following the steps in our 'How to remove unwanted web browser toolbars' piece.

 More importantly, you should change all your passwords, and login details for anything that contains sensitive information.
 Remember that this includes email and social media accounts.
 Visit Security Advisor.